 2) A pump-up type sprayer.
 They can range from about two-to-three gallons capacity up though 4- and to about 5 gallon rollers or backpack types, or larger stationary units.
 The hose-end nozzle can be adjusted from a fine spray for mounted plants, to a heavy stream for potted plants, and has the added advantage of allowing you to poke it down to the pot level, avoiding pockets of water on the leaves that can lead to bacterial- or fungal rot.
 Personally, I think such a sprayer is an essential tool for orchid growers, as you’re bound to need to apply insecticides at some point.

 3) A siphon-type proportioner for your hose.
 You still have to mix up a gallon of concentrate, but as most are about a 16:1 ratio, that replaces 16 milk jugs.
-On the plus side, they’re relatively cheap, reasonably accurate, and can work at a range of flows, although a narrow one.
+On the plus side, they’re relatively cheap, and can work at a range of flows, although a narrow one.
+If they are kept clean, they are pretty reliable, but they can clog and give different mixing ratios.
 Unfortunately, they won’t work well with narrow and/or long hoses (unless on the output end), won’t work at all with misting heads attached.
 The most common brand is the Dramm Syphonject:

 4) A good quality hose-end sprayer – one that works on the same principal as the siphon types – is a good alternative in that they can produce a moderately large amount of fertilizer in a hand-held device.
 The Ortho Dial ‘n’ Spray comes recommended.